 Don’t be lazy about this.
 If you are serious about nurturing gratitude and appreciation, here’s the formula that will make it happen.

 1. Start noticing how often things work out to serve you and your family.
-Find (in your own mind) how you find more appreciation for clerk at the grocery store, your neighbor, your friend, and even your health.
-Even when you see a lack (such as a lack of health), see if you can find a way where it serve to strengthen you, and bring you to a state of greater appreciation.
+Find (in your own mind) how you find more appreciation for clerks at the grocery store, your neighbor, your friend, and even your health.
+Even when you see a lack (such as a lack of health), see if you can find a way where it serves to strengthen you and bring you to a state of greater appreciation.
 NOW…start expressing that when you around your children.